oterrab/portfolio-projects/sql/oracle-sql-course/README.md

 **Why MAX()?**

-You need an aggregate function.
+<p align="justify">You need an aggregate function.
 Depending on what you want to do, it could be MAX, MIN, AVG, etc…

 Sometimes you don’t want to aggregate anything, because you are working with a single row for each value.
-In those cases, you can use some function like MAX or MIN just to comply with the requirement of using an aggregate function, but because there is only one row for each value, the results would be correct.
+In those cases, you can use some function like MAX or MIN just to comply with the requirement of using an aggregate function, but because there is only one row for each value, the results would be correct.</p>

 </details>